 Examples of personal data include a person’s name, date of birth, place of residence, nationality, telephone number, tax number and individual identification documents.
 If a piece of data is not, of itself, able to identify an individual but can be combined with other data to identify an individual, then all of that data will be personal data.

 Jordan/Zalaznick Advisers, Inc. (“JZAI”), JZ Asset Management LLC (“JZAM”), JZ International Ltd (“JZI”), Jorza International España, S.L. (“JIE”) and JZ Asset Management UK LLP (“JZAM UK”) (together the “Group”, the “Firm”, “we”, or “us”) are each a “controller” of personal data you provide to us.
 That means we decide the “how” and “why” of the processing of your personal data.

 If you have any questions about this privacy notice or the personal data we hold about you, please contact the Firm’s compliance team using the following details:

 Email address: firstname.lastname@example.org

 Postal address: Jordan/Zalaznick Advisers Inc., 9 West 57th Street, 33rd Floor, New York, NY 10019, USA

 Contact telephone number: +1 (212) 485 9706

-You have the right to make a complaint at any time to the data protection authority in your jurisdiction.
-In the UK, this is the Information Commissioner’s Office (“ICO”).
+You have the right to make a complaint at any time to the data protection authority in your jurisdiction, details of which can be found online.
+In the UK, this is the Information Commissioner’s Office and in Guernsey this is the Office of the Data Protection Commissioner.
 We would, however, appreciate the chance to deal with your concerns before you approach any data protection authority, so please contact us in the first instance.